-We are aspiring to provide both a steady monthly support for these young practitioners and to gradually support them in expanding their activity.
-Together, this group of practitioners are learning, teaching, practicing and undertaking activity in the five major sciences of the Buddhist tradition.
-These are the “sciences” of craftsmanship, logic, grammar, medicine, and the “inner science” of Dharma practice.
-Most of our young monks will gradually complete their traditional studies of grammar and logic, and then progress to further study of the inner sciences in the monastic shedra or in long-term retreat.
-And some of our young monks will follow in the footsteps of our current lay and monastic students of Tibetan Buddhist medicine and the arts.
+We aspire to provide a regular monthly support for these committed young practitioners.
+Currently they are studying, teaching, practicing, and performing activities that reflect the five major sciences of the Buddhist tradition: craftsmanship, logic, grammar, medicine, and the “inner science” of Dharma practice.
+The majority of the young monks will complete the traditional curriculum of grammer and logic.
+Then they will engage in Dharma study either in the monastic shedra or in long-term retreat.
+Alternatively, they may pursue a life of beneficial activity in Tibetan Buddhist medicine and the arts.

 Each year, our monks at Do-ngak Nyida Zungdrel Sherab Raltri Ling Monastery, located in Chapagaon a village in the Lalitpur District, located approximately 45 minutes south of Kathmandu, perform the following pujas or practices on behalf of Phakchok Rinpoche and his students and benefactors.
-These pujas were carefully selected and thought through personally by Rinpoche.
-They are also the pujas that are most frequently recommended by the divinations of many great masters.
+Rinpoche personally selected these specific pujas after consultation with divinations and the texts of many great masters.

 The annual pujas will auspiciously start with the dakini puja of Vajra Claw.
 It is followed by a Sampa Lhundrup feast offerings at Asura Cave; a Ngensong Dongdruk puja from The Guru’s Heart Practice; mantra recitations and fire pujas of the Lotus Dakini (Kurukullé or Pema Khandro); finally ending with the dakini puja of White Umbrella (Sitatapatra or Dukkarmo) from The Seven Cycles of Profundity on the dakini day of the 10th month of the Tibetan calendar.